PHPOffice/PHPWord/README.md

 ```

 More examples are provided in the [samples folder](samples/).
 You can also read the [Developers' Documentation](http://phpword.readthedocs.org/) and the [API Documentation](http://phpoffice.github.io/PHPWord/docs/master/) for more detail.

-## Known issues

-- GH-238: PHPWord uses temporary folder with `sys_get_temp_dir()` extensively.
-The default setting on some systems (especially Windows) do not give appropriate read/write permission to this folder.
-Run `samples/index.php` either by CLI or by web browsers to check if you have this requirement fulfilled.

 ## Contributing